 If you’re looking for something to place near outdoor seating areas that offers flowers and fragrance, try the Japanese lilac tree.
 It can be an anchor in one of your landscape beds or mixed with other plants of various sizes to create a lush area.

-The best tree for commercial properties blooms in clusters of creamy, white flowers that have a sweet fragrance, delivering early summer delight for approximately two weeks.
+The best tree for commercial properties blooms in clusters of creamy, white flowers with a sweet fragrance, delivering an early summer delight for approximately two weeks.

-The Japanese lilac tree can reach a height of up to 30 feet with a 15- to 20-foot spread.
+The Japanese lilac tree can reach a height of up to 30 feet, with a spread of 15 to 20 feet.
 It grows in a graceful, upright, attractive shape with reddish bark that has white markings.

-Japanese lilac tree leaves are simple and oval in shape, ranging from 3 to 6 inches long.
-Medium green leaves turn pale greenish-brown in autumn before dropping.
+Japanese lilac tree leaves are simple and oval, measuring 3 to 6 inches in length.
+Medium-green leaves turn pale greenish-brown in autumn before falling off.

 3. Triumph Elm